edwardtay/dotflex/README.md

-# Decentralized Identity Portfolio Manager
+# PolkaPulse

 A user-centric Web3 application that enables users to manage their cross-chain portfolio while maintaining privacy and self-sovereign identity using Polkadot's technology stack.

 ## Project Overview

-The Decentralized Identity Portfolio Manager brings together identity management and portfolio tracking in a privacy-preserving, user-controlled environment.
+PolkaPulse brings together identity management and portfolio tracking in a privacy-preserving, user-controlled environment.
 Built on Polkadot's infrastructure, it leverages cross-chain capabilities to aggregate assets across the Polkadot ecosystem while giving users complete control over their identity and financial data.

 ### Key Features